alwaysdata/documentation/accounts/permissions.en.md

 - *HTTP configuration*: choose a website that will be the default home page,
 - *Consumption*: monitor disk space consumption for your entire server,
 - *[Resources]({{< ref "advanced/system-resources-alerts-and-limitations" >}})*: change the resource limits by account (e.g. RAM usage).

+{{% notice note %}}
+It is possible to remove the permissions we have on other profiles.
+The removal is not done finely, they will all be deleted.
+{{% /notice %}}